 - You might also consider contacting your local media by writing them a letter about why a LEZ is a good idea in your area.

-If you want any more advice on how LEZs might work in your area or how you can support their development locally, contact our air pollution campaigner Emilia Hanna
+If you want any more advice on how LEZs might work in your area or how you can campaign for their introduction locally, contact our air pollution campaigner Gavin Thomson

 Or check out our Air Pollution Campaign Toolkit.